 Pet-Friendly Motion Detector

 The SimpliSafe motion detector works similarly to the one I got from ADT, but the lowest sensitivity setting ignores only pets up to 60 pounds.
 Not that a 60-pound dog is small, but compared to ADT, SimpliSafe’s motion sensor is a bit more sensitive.
-But still, when I reviewed SimpliSafe, I proved that it’ll ignore the heat signature generated by an itty bitty Chihuahua.
-But it won’t ignore a big, burly burglar.
+But still, when I reviewed SimpliSafe, I proved that it’ll ignore the heat signature generated by my Lab and cats – most of the time, that is.

 Being a DIY system, however, I had to position the sensor myself, figure out how to best avoid pet-triggered false alarms without missing actual break-ins, and set the sensitivity level of the sensor.
 I even had to read up on how to fix burglar alarms going off randomly to avoid future hassles.
 In the end, I decided to place my living room sensor facing away from my pet’s crate while maintaining a direct sight of the front door.